lozo6/mysql-selfmanaged/README.md

 I will be using Microsoft Azure for this tutorial, but you can also Google Cloud Platform or Amazon Web Services (AWS)

 Create a Virtual Machine (VM) with minimum requirements for installing MySQL in Linux environment (Ubuntu)
+1. Use sudo apt-get update # to install all dependencies in Ubuntu OS

+2. Use sudo apt install mysql-server mysql-client # to install MySQL in Ubuntu OS

+3. Use sudo mysql # to login using administrative privileges

+4. To add administrative users to Virtual Machine: CREATE USER 'lozo'@'%' IDENTIFIED BY 'lozoAHI2023!';

+    select user from mysql.user # pulls up the list of users to verify the user was created sucessfully

+    GRANT ALL PRIVILEGES ON .
+TO 'dba'@;%; WITH GRANT OPTION; # give the user you just created privileges to everything

+    show grants for dba; # shows what grant privileges were given to the user to confirm it was done correctly

+    so now you can test the connection by logging in as '$ mysql -u dba -p' and enter the password: ahi2022 and now you can connect in